sherifhazem/elite/doc/ADMIN_SETTINGS.md

-# Admin Settings (Cities & Industries)
+# Admin Settings (Cities, Industries & Membership Discounts)

 ## Overview
-The admin settings page (`/admin/settings`) is the single place to manage the registry-backed dropdown lists for **cities** and **industries**.
-All changes mutate the in-memory registry declared in `core/choices/registry.py`, so updates are instantly visible across forms, services, and diagnostics.
+The admin settings page (`/admin/settings`) is the single place to manage the registry-backed dropdown lists for **cities**, **industries**, and the centrally managed **membership discount matrix**.
+All changes mutate the in-memory registry declared in `core/choices/registry.py` (for dropdowns) or the database-backed membership discount list, so updates are instantly visible across forms, services, and diagnostics.

 ## Data Flow (ASCII)
 ```